 5) Loose Tuning Machines

-The tuning machines are the little knobs on top of the guitar headstock that are used to either tighten or loosen the strings.
+The tuning machines are the little knobs on top of the guitar headstock that are used to either tighten or loosen the strings, most of which are universal, unlike other knobs, by the way (my guide on that).

 Every once in awhile, it’s good practice to grab a star-screwdriver and tighten the tuning pegs, otherwise, they won’t hold the string in place that well.